Top 30 Best Indian Bloggers in 2026

 Harsh Agrawal is an engineer by education and a content marketer by profession.
 He quit his job and chose his passion for blogging as a full-time occupation in 2008.

-Harsh is recognized as India’s number one blogger due to his easy-to-use blogging tactics and quality content at Shoutmeloud.com.
+Harsh is often called India’s number one blogger thanks to his easy-to-follow blogging tactics and quality content at ShoutMeLoud.com.

-Now read by millions of people, his blog Shoutmeloud.com holds a special place among Indian bloggers.
-Its uniqueness is in helping people to become their own boss by acquiring them the required skills and knowledge like how to start a blog, SEO, digital marketing, freelancing, WordPress, and Social Media Marketing.
+Read by millions, his blog ShoutMeLoud.com holds a special place among Indian bloggers.
+Its strength is helping people become their own boss by teaching the skills that matter: how to start a blog, SEO, digital marketing, freelancing, WordPress, and social media marketing.

 Harsh likes to meditate in his free time.
-Harsh can also be seen tweeting, video blogging and teaching other bloggers all the time.
+He can also be seen tweeting, video blogging, and teaching other bloggers all the time.

 Return to the top bloggers list